 Take a look at the detailed descriptions below of the many programs, activities, and initiatives the Westpark PTA supports through your generous donations and volunteer efforts.

-(Program Descriptions in alphabetical order.)
+Program Descriptions are in alphabetical order:

 6th Grade Promotion

 An elegant ceremony celebrating the promotion of Westpark 6th graders to 7th grade.
 The ceremony is held at Westpark and includes performances and presentations by the students.